Links to site contents...

 6. Deed Poll trivia

-We issue daily the same number of Deed Polls than are enrolled annually
+We issue more Deed Polls in a month than are now enrolled annually

-and we issue annually more Deed Polls than have been enrolled since 1851.
+and we issue annually more Deed Polls than have have been enrolled since 1851.

 |Whilst every care has been taken in the compilation of the information